EU lawmakers back strict new approval system for medical devices

 The body also questions whether the EMA will have the capacity to evaluate the 400 to 600 so-called "Class III", or high-risk, devices that currently reach the market each year in Europe.

-Major makers of medical devices include Johnson & Johnson (JNJ.N), Medtronic (MDT.N), Boston Scientific (BSX.N), Abbott (ABT.N), Allergan (AGN.N) and Smith & Nephew (SN.L).
+Major makers of medical devices include Johnson & Johnson , Medtronic, Boston Scientific, Abbott , Allergan and Smith & Nephew.

 Reflecting the deep divisions on the issue, Wednesday's parliamentary vote followed more than 900 amendments by lawmakers to the Commission's original proposal.